 Jump to a section:

-Kate Agha is the Executive Director and a Co-Founder of OAC.
-She has experience in outreach work with girls and women from migrant communities suffering all types of domestic abuse and specialised in supporting women at risk of honour-based violence.
-She has an MA in Humanitarian and Development Practice and previously practised law as a solicitor.
-Her research includes thesis study on violence against women in Pakistan and she has run local campaigns for Amnesty International Oxford City.
+Kate Agha is the CEO and Co-Founder of Oxford Against Cutting.
+She has experience in one-to-one outreach work with girls and women from migrant communities suffering all types of domestic abuse and honour-based abuse.
+She has an MA in Humanitarian and Development Practice and previously practiced law as a solicitor.
+Her research includes violence against women in Pakistan and the effectiveness of the legal system.
 Kate has a passion for working with young people and advocacy through creative arts.
 She is married to a Pakistani man and enjoys reading and learning Urdu in her freetime.

 Kaddy is an Anti-FGM Advocate and studying to become a midwife.
 She previously volunteered as Women’s Rights Coordinator for Amnesty International Gambia and is a representative of the Oxford Gambian community.
 She is passionate about stopping inequalities between men and women, ending violence against women and girls and human rights.

 Dot is Operations Manager at Oxford Against Cutting, working to raise awareness of female genital mutilation (FGM), forced marriage and issues around body image through education and conversation.
 Dot is a lead facilitator and helps design, review and facilitate OAC’s workshops.
 She has also been a mentor with Refugee Resource and a trustee for Young Women’s Music Project.
 Dot has a BA in Philosophy and teaches yoga.